freifunk-kiel/ffki-packages/README.md

 back to the stable branch due to a time, where some new not completely supported router models had to be installed with the experimental firmware.

+*TODO: untested, but it should be working on builds with LEDE*

 ### gluon-config-mode-contact-info-anonymous-hint
 This is a copy of the gluon standard package `gluon-config-mode-contact-info` with an extra error message hint, that you can enter space if you want to run